moorepants/dissertation/davisbicycle.rst

 The data collection and initial processing follows this pattern:

-1. Collect data via the BicycleDAQ software.
+1. Collect data during a run via the BicycleDAQ software.
 This stores the metadata and raw signal data for each run in a Matlab mat file.
-2. Convert the mat file to an HDF5 file using Matlab's HDF5 utilities.
-This step needs to be removed, as SciPy can import the mat files directly.
-This is a remnant of learning PyTables.
-3. Build the complete HDF5 database with BicycleDataProcessor.
+2. Build the complete HDF5 database with BicycleDataProcessor by importing all of the run and calibration data files.
-4. Load runs from the database and manipulate then for further processing such as plotting.
+3. Load runs from the database and manipulate them for further processing such as plotting.

-This approach works fairly well and allows for easy querying of the 700+ runs for further data analysis.
-The processed data can be exported to Matlab and generic formats for integration with other software tools.
+This approach works well and allows for easy querying of the 700+ runs for further data analysis.
+The processed data can be exported to generic file formats or as ones compatible with Matlab.
 This example gives the basics of loading a run and plotting the processed data in :ref:`Figure 11.37<figProcessedData>`::

-   dataset = bdp.DataSet()
-   dataset.open()
-   trial = bdp.Run('00699', dataset, pathToParameterData='...', filterFreq=40.)
+   import bicycledataprocessor as bdp dataset = bdp.DataSet() trial = bdp.Run('00699', dataset, filterFreq=40.)
-   dataset.close()
-   fig = trial.plot('PullForce', 'RollAngle', 'SteerAngle', 'SteerTorque')
+   fig = trial.plot('PullForce', '2289*RollAngle', '1448*SteerAngle', '32*SteerTorque')
+   fig.show()

 .. _figProcessedData: